prcxzm/dotfiles/README.md

 Welcome to my Dotfiles backup !

 Here is my place to backup all my Ricing setup (Dotfiles)..
-Even though just a simple setup, but i've been so happy with the progess i've been doing over the last few months.
+Even though just a simple setup, but i'm so happy with the progess i've been doing over the last few months.
 I'm very satisfied with the result ❤️

 # Dependencies 💌